Photoshop CC 2019’s biggest and best feature is perhaps the New Content-Aware Fill.

 First introduced in Photoshop CS5, the Content-Aware Fill analyzed the areas around a selection to figure out what pixels to generate to fill the selection and remove an unwanted object.

 In some cases, the fill did an amazing job, in others not so much.
 The biggest issue was that you couldn’t tell photoshop what areas to sample from or how the fill should be generated.

 This all changed with Photoshop CC 2019.
-Now the Content-Aware Fill gives you complete control over what pixels to sample from, how to apply the algorithm
+Now the Content-Aware Fill gives you complete control over what pixels to sample from, and how to apply the algorithm

 In Photoshop CC 2019, the new content-aware fill allows you to define and exclude source areas.
 You also get output settings to help you work in a non-destructive workflow.